 This is a sad moment for me.
-I interacted fruitfully with Aubrey in the media box at the Tamil Union recenyl during Sri Lanka’s Second Test against New Zealand — as usual in earnest manner witha focus on cricket issues.
-Sinc he is seven years younger than I am I sigh at FATE”S capricious hand.
-His departure is Sri Lanak’s loss and more specifically Kandy’s loss.
-It is apposite that a good solid Kandy hand, Hafiz Marikar, has stepped in and n mourned this sudden departure.
+I interacted fruitfully with Aubrey in the media box at the Tamil Union recently during Sri Lanka’s Second Test against New Zealand — as usual in earnest manner with a focus on cricket issues.
+Since he is seven years younger than I am, I sigh at FATE”S capricious hand.
+His departure is Sri Lanka’s loss and more specifically Kandy’s loss.
+It is apposite that a good solid Kandy hand, Hafiz Marikar, has stepped in and mourned this sudden departure.

 Aubrey and I were brothers in arms when we represented Peradeniya University under Sarath Wickremeratne.
 Aubrey had a central batting role and I was down the order [playing while serving on the History staff].
-He was a steady hand as batsman and equally steady in our exchanges on men and matters whenever we met.
-I now look back on our dinner together in Galle fort with three cricketiing tragics fromabrod (Colby, Whie and Athe alte Abhiyan) during the last Australian visit.
+He was a steady hand as batsman and equally steady in our exchanges on men and matters abroad (Colby, White and Athe alte Abhiyan) during the last Australian visit.

 THREE: AUBREY in the Present Tense –An Appraisal and Tale by Premasra Epasinghe in 2011 …..

 The game of cricket and this particular name is coined together and synonymous.
 He is a complete cricketer, coach, cricket writer, administrator, an umpire, match referee and an internationally reputed cricket commentator, who possesses a dulcet voice and a fine delivery.
 He is a university graduate (Peradeniya), who did English and Latin for his degree.
 Later, the brilliant student was appointed to the English Department as a Lecturer.